Fellowships

 Pediatric Rehabilitation Medicine

-The Gillette Children’s Pediatric Rehabilitation Medicine Fellowship is designed to train academic pediatric physiatrists who will provide the highest level of clinical care.
-The main training site is Gillette Children's Specialty Healthcare, a world-class facility serving the needs of people with childhood-onset disabilities.
+The Department of Rehabilitation Medicine offers an ACGME-accredited Pediatric Rehabilitation Medicine Fellowship at Gillette Children’s Specialty Healthcare.
+This two-year fellowship is designed to train academic pediatric physiatrists to provide the highest level of clinical care.
+The primary training site is Gillette Children's Specialty Healthcare, a world-class facility for individuals with childhood-onset disabilities.
+The fellowship is accredited for 2 fellows and is open to those who have completed an ACGME-accredited residency in physiatry (or a combined PM&R and pediatrics program).

 Sports Medicine